flexcompute-readthedocs/Flow360Documentation/docs/source/pythonAPI/flow360clientDoc.rst

    :type fileName: path (str)
    :param geometryToSurfaceMeshJson: Flow360GeometryToSurfaceMesh.json parameters for the surface mesher.
 It can be path to the json file or python dict.
    :type geometryToSurfaceMeshJson: path (str) or dict
-   :param meshName: Surface mesh name, by default None
+   :param surfaceMeshName: Surface mesh name, by default None
-   :type meshName: str, optional
+   :type surfaceMeshName: str, optional
    :param tags: List of surface mesh tags, by default []
    :type tags: list, optional
    :param solverVersion: Solver version to be used for surface mesh, volume mesh and cases created from this mesh.
 If not provided, the latest will be used, by default None